The Nightlife of Pests: What Really Happens in Your Home After Dark

 Why Pests Prefer the Dark

-Most household pests are nocturnal, meaning they’re naturally more active at night.
+Most household critters are nocturnal, meaning they’re naturally more active at night.
 The quiet, dark hours give them a better chance to explore without being noticed or disturbed.
 For insects and rodents, the nighttime environment feels safer, making it the perfect time to look for food crumbs, moisture, or new hiding spots.

 The Most Active Nighttime Pests